The true cost of fossil fuel production

 Worsening the Climate Crisis

-Oil and gas drilling in California is deepening the global climate crisis and harming all Californians:
+Oil and gas drilling in California on land or in the ocean deepens the global climate crisis and harms our air, water and land and the lives of all Californians:

 Production of oil and gas is a significant contributor to California’s greenhouse gas emissions,2 with particulates polluting the air we breathe.